mathewh-vhc/vhp-component-library/DOCS.md

 A collection of basic text and image objects that can be used to replicate images, paragraphs, and headers.

+**BasicHeader**: A basic text header.
+Similar to the HX HTML tags.

+>*headerClass*: the optional class given to the header.

+>*text*: the text displayed by the header.

+**ArrayHeader**: A header which can contain multiple elements, useful for displaying different properties as a single header.

+>*headerClass*: the optional class given to the header container.

+>*text*: an array of Strings which will be displayed by the header.

+**Image**: A basic image element.

+>*imageClass*: the optional class given to the image.

+>*src*: the url of the image that will be displayed.

 ---

 ## *ViewControllers*

 A set of controllers that can be used to create menus and pages.
 A combination of components and CSS can be used to customize the look and functionality of different menu types.
+There are a number of default ViewControllers which can be further customized and extended.
+Note that each ViewController **requires** a SetTab() function, as the currently selected view will be controlled by the component or application creating the ViewController.
+When a button is selected, its HTML object will be modified and contain "selected" as a class, allowing customization of the selected button using CSS.

+**MenuTabBar**: A basic tabbed view controller.

+>*tabs*: an array of Strings which are the name of each tab.

+>*MenuStyle*: the MenuStyle used for extending the CSS.
+Adds to the class of the outer container, forming as its class "menu-bar {MenuStyle}".

+>*images*: an optional array of URLs that can be provided to create a menu with images.